theupdateframework/taps/candidate-snapshot-merkle-tap.md

  # Abstract

- To optimize the snapshot metadata file size for large registries, registries can use a snapshot Merkle tree to conceptually store version information about all images in a single snapshot without needing to distribute this entire snapshot to all clients.
+ To optimize the snapshot metadata file size for large repositories, repositories can use a snapshot Merkle tree to conceptually store version information about all images in a single snapshot without needing to distribute this entire snapshot to all clients.
 First, the client retrieves only a timestamp file,